westerndigitalcorporation/zonedstorage.io/docs/linux/fs.md

 persistently stores a magic number and optional feature flags and values.
-On mount, *zonefs* uses the block layer API function `blkdev_report_zones()` to obtain the device zone configuration and populates the mount point with a static file tree solely based on this information.
-File sizes come from the device zone type and write pointer position managed by the device itself.
+On mount, *zonefs* uses the block layer API function `blkdev_report_zones()` to obtain the device zone configuration and populates the mount point with a static file tree that is based solely on this information.
+File sizes come from the device zone type and the write-pointer position, both of which are managed by the device itself. *zonefs* operates only based on information from the device. *zonefs* does not have any metadata of its own.

 The super block is always written on disk at sector 0.
-The first zone of the device storing the super block is never exposed as a zone file by *zonefs*.
-If the zone containing the super block is a sequential zone, the `mkzonefs` format tool always "finishes" the zone, that is, it transitions the zone to a full state to make it read-only, preventing any data write.
+The first zone of the device that stores the super block is never exposed as a zone file by *zonefs*.
+If the zone that contains the super block is a sequential zone, the `mkzonefs` format tool always "finishes" the zone (that is, it transitions the zone to a full state to make it read-only, preventing any data write).

 ### Zone Type Sub-Directories

-Files representing zones of the same type are grouped together under the same sub-directory automatically created on mount.
+Files that represent zones of the same type are grouped together under the same sub-directory, which is automatically created on mount.

 For conventional zones, the sub-directory "cnv" is used.
-This directory is however created if and only if the device has usable conventional zones.
-If the device only has a single conventional zone at sector 0, the zone will not be exposed as a file as it will be used to store the *zonefs* super block.
+This directory is created only if the device has usable conventional zones.
+If the device has only a single conventional zone at sector 0, the zone will not be exposed as a file (because it will be used to store the *zonefs* super block).
 For such devices, the "cnv" sub-directory will not be created.

 For sequential write zones, the sub-directory "seq" is used.

 These two directories are the only directories that exist in *zonefs*.
-Users cannot create other directories and cannot rename nor delete the "cnv" and "seq" sub-directories.
+Users cannot create other directories and can neither rename nor delete the "cnv" and "seq" sub-directories.

-The size of the directories indicated by the `st_size` field of `struct stat`, obtained with the `stat()` or `fstat()` system calls, indicates the number of files existing under the directory.
+The size of the directories indicates the number of files that exist under the directory.
+This size is indicated by the `st_size` field of `struct stat`, which is obtained with the `stat()` or `fstat()` system calls.

 ### Zone files

 Zone files are named using the number of the zone they represent within the set of zones of a particular type.
-That is, both the "cnv" and "seq" directories contain files named "0", "1", "2", ...
+Both the "cnv" and "seq" directories contain files named "0", "1", "2", ...
 The file numbers also represent increasing zone start sector on the device.

-All read and write operations to zone files are not allowed beyond the file maximum size, that is, beyond the zone size.
-Any access exceeding the zone size is failed with the `-EFBIG` error.
+No read- and write-operations to zone files are allowed beyond the file maximum size (that is, beyond the zone size).
+Any access that exceeds the zone size fails with the `-EFBIG` error.

-Creating, deleting, renaming or modifying any attribute of files is not allowed.
+Creating, deleting, renaming and modifying any attribute of files is not allowed.

-The number of blocks of a file as reported by `stat()` and `fstat()` indicates the size of the file zone, or in other words, the maximum file size.
+The number of blocks of a file as reported by `stat()` and `fstat()` indicates the size of the file zone (in other words, the maximum file size).

 #### Conventional Zone Files

-The size of conventional zone files is fixed to the size of the zone they represent.
+The size of conventional zone files is fixed to the size of the zone that they represent.
 Conventional zone files cannot be truncated.

-These files can be randomly read and written using any type of I/O operation: buffered I/Os, direct I/Os, memory mapped I/Os (mmap), etc. There are no I/O constraint for these files beyond the file size limit mentioned above.
+These files can be randomly read and written using any type of I/O operation: buffered I/Os, direct I/Os, memory mapped I/Os (mmap), etc. There are no I/O constraints for these files beyond the file size limit mentioned above.

 #### Sequential zone files

-The size of sequential zone files grouped in the "seq" sub-directory represents the file's zone write pointer position relative to the zone start sector.
+The size of sequential zone files that are grouped in the "seq" sub-directory represents the file's zone-write-pointer position relative to the zone start sector.

-Sequential zone files can only be written sequentially, starting from the file end, that is, write operations can only be append writes.
-Zonefs makes no attempt at accepting random writes and will fail any write request that has a start offset not corresponding to the end of the file, or to the end of the last write issued and still in-flight (for asynchronous I/O operations).
+Sequential zone files can be written only sequentially, starting from the file end (that is, write operations can be only "append writes"). `zonefs` makes no attempt to accept random writes and will fail any write request that has a start offset that does not correspond to the end of the file, or to the end of the last write issued and still in-flight (for asynchronous I/O operations).

-Since dirty page writeback by the page cache does not guarantee a sequential write pattern, *zonefs* prevents buffered writes and writeable shared mappings on sequential files.
+Because dirty page writeback by the page cache does not guarantee a sequential write pattern, *zonefs* prevents buffered writes and writeable shared mappings on sequential files.
 Only direct I/O writes are accepted for these files.
 *zonefs* relies on the sequential delivery of write I/O requests to the device